There are 12 engineering writing tips every engineer needs to know. Because writing is essential in almost every engineering position.

 It’s scary how many text messages some people send these days, using broken English.
 In fact, some people use more broken English than they do good grammar in their day-to-day lives.

-Plus, there’s an added benefit to texting without using broken English.
+What’s more, there’s a benefit to texting without using broken English.
 You can seamlessly transition from texting to formal writing.
-Because your mind no longer needs to adjust from janky English to good English.
+Because your mind doesn’t need to transition from janky English to good English.

 #9 Discover your passion for writing